-In the unfortunate event of a death in an employee's immediate family, full-time employees are eligible for paid bereavement leave.
+- 6.4.1 In the unfortunate event of a death in an employee's immediate family, full-time employees are eligible for paid bereavement leave.
 Eligible employees are entitled to take up to three (3) days off with pay to attend a funeral, make arrangements, or take care of matters relating to the death of an immediate family member.
-One of the days of bereavement leave must be used for attendance at the funeral.
-These days must be taken consecutively within a reasonable time of the time of death and may not be split or postponed.

-The employee must request bereavement days by notifying their elected official/department head as soon as possible.
-The elected official/department head is responsible to communicate the leave with Payroll to ensure accurate record keeping.

-One (1) additional day of bereavement leave may be granted to attend funeral services for a member of the immediate family conducted outside a one hundred and fifty (150)-mile radius of the City of Muncie.
-An additional two (2) days of funeral leave may be granted to attend funeral services conducted outside a five hundred (500)-mile radius of the City of Muncie.
+One of the days of bereavement leave must be used for attendance at the funeral and these days must be taken consecutively within a reasonable time of the time of death and may not be split or postponed. - 6.4.2 In the unfortunate event of a death in an employee's aunt or uncle, full-time employees are eligible for one (1) day off with pay to attend a funeral. - 6.4.3 The employee must request bereavement day(s) by notifying their elected official/department head as soon as possible.
+The elected official/department head is responsible to communicate the leave with Payroll to ensure accurate record keeping. - 6.4.4 One (1) additional day of bereavement leave may be granted to attend funeral services for a member of the immediate family conducted outside a one hundred and fifty (150)-mile radius of the City of Muncie.
+An additional two (2) days of funeral leave may be granted to attend funeral services conducted outside a five hundred (500)-mile radius of the City of Muncie. - 6.4.5 Additional time off or time off in the event of the death of a family member or non-family member.

-Additional time off or time off in the event of the death of other family members or close friends, with prior approval, may be granted and charged against the employee's existing leave time in the following order: accrued compensatory time, personal leave days, and vacation days.
-If accrues leave time is not available, time off may be granted, without pay, subject to supervisor approval.

-Delaware County Commissioners Ordinance 2012-010
+6.5 Military Leave with Pay

+- 6.5.1 Employees who are members of the Indiana National Guard or are members of the Reserve Forces of the United States Armed Forces are entitled to military leave of absence from their duties, without loss of pay or benefits, for such time as they are in the military service, on field training, or active duty for a period not to exceed fifteen 15 calendar days in any one (1) calendar year.
+The maximum number of hours for which payment can be made in any one (1) calendar year is one hundred twenty (120) hours. - 6.5.2 A copy of the military orders or notice to report shall be submitted to the Employer prior to effective date of orders.
+The undersigned parties agree that all required Military training leaves will be granted without loss of pay or benefits.
+The total amount of military leave days granted may exceed the fifteen days.
+This letter does not provide for continued payment when an employee volunteers for non-mandatory training. - 6.5.3 The Employer will follow all State and Federal Laws pertaining to Military Leave.

-6.5 Holidays and Holiday Pay
+6.6 Holidays and Holiday Pay